doilyuser/developer-portfolio/README.md

 ## EmailJS Setup ✉️

-The contact form uses EmailJS to send emails directly from the client-side without requiring a backend server.
+The contact form uses EmailJS to send emails directly from the client side without requiring a backend server.
 An example email template is included in the repository.

 ### Setup Steps